MuhdRayan10/Football-Bot/README.md

 The generation script is to be activated when a user creates a new world, thus needing new players.
 It returns a list of Player class objects which have attributes that can be accessed.
 (The class can be printed as well to display relevant information)

 Each player is assigned to a team, and all the relevant databases are created for the world.
 The data is then passed into the database and saved.
-All of this is done when the user types `+register` after which a new world is created (only the user can play in it, although multiplayer will be developed in the future).
-To unregister, just type `+unregister` and all the data that was saved will be removed (IRREVERSIBLE).
+All of this is done when the user types `/register` after which a new world is created (only the user can play in it, although multiplayer will be developed in the future).
+To unregister, just type `/unregister` and all the data that was saved will be removed (IRREVERSIBLE).

 ## Player Value Calculation